One stop on an incredible journey for Miss America

 “It’s been fun,” she said.

-She is here with Miss Wisconsin Teen Evelyn Green, Miss Nebraska Steffany Lein of Lincoln and Miss Nebraska Teen Alexandra Thompson, who is from North Platte.
+She is here with Miss Wisconsin Teen Evelyn Green, Miss Nebraska Steffany Lien of Lincoln and Miss Nebraska Teen Alexandra Thompson, who is from North Platte.

 There is a lot comraderie between contestants and crown holders this week during the Crowns and Gowns event, Stanke said.